fmarino-ipzs/eid-it-wallet-docs/docs/en/pid-eaa-issuance.rst

 PID/(Q)EAA Providers MAY support the *Deferred Endpoint* aiming to satify the cases where an immediate issuance might be not possible, due to errors during the communication between the PID/(Q)EAA Provider and the Authentic Source (for example the Authentic Source is temporarily unavailable, etc.) or due to administrative or technical processes.

-In the case where the Authentic Source and the PID/(Q)EAA Provider are both enabled to use *PDND*, what is described in Section :ref:`Authentic Sources` MUST apply.
+In the case where the Authentic Source and the PID/(Q)EAA Provider are both enabled to use *PDND*, what is described in Section :ref:`authentic-sources:Authentic Sources` MUST apply.

 The following requirements apply: